Jill Perryman

 Jill Perryman (born 30 May 1933) is an Australian retired actress, singer and dancer with a career that spanned 70 years.
 Perryman is from a family of show business performers; her sister was actress Diana Perryman and her son is media personality, radio and TV presenter and musician Tod Johnston.

 Perryman, although a staple of theatre, appeared briefly in film; for her debut film role in Maybe this Time in 1980, she was awarded the AACTA Award for Best Actress in a Supporting Role (known then as the AFI Awards) and has also appeared as a guest in numerous TV series and as herself.

-She has been honoured with both the MBE (1979) and Member of the Order of Australia (1992), both with the citation "For service to the Performing Arts".
+Perryman has been honoured with both the MBE (1979) and Member of the Order of Australia (1992), both with the citation "For service to the Performing Arts".

 Career

 Perryman became a staple of Australian showbusiness, having performed on stage from the age of three in a production of the famed Austrian operetta The White Horse Inn.

 Perryman in 1952, then aged 19, joined the company of J. C. Williamson Theatres Ltd as a member of the chorus and in the following year was understudying leading roles in stage musicals, under Evie Hayes in a local production of Call Me Madam.

 Perryman was strong in voice and personality, and a long series of understudy and small roles eventually led her, through the recommendation of John McCallum (who was then joint managing director of J. C. Williamson Theatres), to take the lead in the key Australian production of Funny Girl, a performance that won her an Erik Award for Best Actress and led to major roles in other productions.
 These included I Do!
 I Do! in 1969, and The Two of Us in 1971.
 No, No, Nanette in 1972 won her another Erik Award for Best Actress for her role as Lucille Early, then in 1973 she starred in A Little Night Music.
 In 1976 she played Gladys Zilch in Leading Lady, a musical production created especially for her.
 She also toured during 1977 in Side by Side by Sondheim.
 She played Miss Hannigan in Annie in 1978.

 Perryman won the A.F.I.
 (Australian Film Institute) Award for Best Actress in a Supporting Role in 1980.

 She toured in the musicals Chicago in 1988 and The Boy From Oz in 1998.